To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

 Manitoba takes a balanced approach to justice, the traditional court system and the community based justice system.
 The Community Justice branch supports over 60 justice committees and several community based justice programs.

-Civil Litigation and Advisory Services consists of several branches and agencies:
+Civil Justice consists of several branches and agencies:

-Courts Division (Courts) provides the staff and services who operate the courts in Manitoba.
-This includes staff such as court clerks and sheriffs and services such as Fine Collection and the Maintenance Enforcement Program.
+Courts division provides the staff and services who operate the courts in Manitoba.
+This includes staff such as court clerks and sheriffs and services such as fines collection and the Maintenance Enforcement Program.

-Community Safety is the largest division of Manitoba Justice.
-This division administers the sentences imposed by the courts on offenders who are in custody or on probation.
-This division all ensures adequate police protection is available in all areas of Manitoba.
-It works closely with the RCMP, municipal and aboriginal police forces.
-The Division also administers the Private Investigators and Security Guards Program, the Public Safety Investigation Unit and a wide range of victims' services.
+Criminal Justice ensures adequate police protection is available in all areas of Manitoba.
+It works closely with the RCMP, municipal and Aboriginal police forces.
+It also administers the Private Investigators and Security Guards Program, the Public Safety Investigation Unit and a wide range of victims' services.

 Policy Development and Analysis

-Policy Development and Analysis takes a leading role in developing new legislation, policies and programs and provides advice to the Minister of Justice and Attorney General and to other parts of the department.
+Policy Development and Analysis takes a lead role in developing new legislation, policies and programs, and provides advice to the Minister of Justice and Attorney General, and to other parts of the department.

 Manitoba Prosecutions Service Division

-The Manitoba Prosecutions Service (Prosecutions) prosecutes cases in Winnipeg and over 60 other communities within Manitoba.
-A general description of how the criminal legal process works can be found by visiting the Criminal Justice area.
+The Manitoba Prosecutions Service brings cases to court in Winnipeg and over 60 other communities within Manitoba.
+Use the following link for a general description of how the criminal legal process works.

 Community Notification Advisory Committee

-Visit public notifications to learn about how Manitoba Justice partners with other agencies to deliver community notifications about high-risk sex offenders.
+Visit the Community Notification Advisory Committee web pages to learn how Manitoba Justice works with other agencies to deliver community notifications about high-risk sex offenders.